AshWilliams/GlobalAzureLatam2022/README.md

 An ingress controller is a piece of software that provides reverse proxy, configurable traffic routing, and TLS termination for Kubernetes services.
 Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
 Using an ingress controller and ingress rules, a single IP address can be used to route traffic to multiple services in a Kubernetes cluster.

 This article shows you how to deploy the [NGINX ingress controller][nginx-ingress] in an Azure Kubernetes Service (AKS) cluster.
-The [cert-manager][cert-manager] project is used to automatically generate and configure [Let's Encrypt][lets-encrypt] certificates.
-Finally, two applications are run in the AKS cluster, each of which is accessible over a single IP address.

-You can also:

-- [Create a basic ingress controller with external network connectivity][aks-ingress-nginx]
-- [Enable the HTTP application routing add-on][aks-http-app-routing]
-- [Create an ingress controller that uses an internal, private network and IP address][aks-ingress-internal]
-- [Create an ingress controller that uses your own TLS certificates][aks-ingress-own-tls]
-- [Create an ingress controller that uses Let's Encrypt to automatically generate TLS certificates with a static public IP address][aks-ingress-static-tls]

 ## Before you begin

 This article assumes that you have an existing AKS cluster.
 If you need an AKS cluster, see the AKS quickstart [using the Azure CLI][aks-quickstart-cli] or [using the Azure portal][aks-quickstart-portal].